 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Berkley on June 5, 2012 in paperback and has 359 pages.
+This erotic romance, urban fantasy is a paperback edition that was published by Berkley on June 5, 2012 and has 359 pages.

 Twenty-first in the Anita Blake, Vampire Hunter urban fantasy series based in St. Louis, Missouri and revolving about Anita Blake and her harem.

 I think I missed an installment or two… Suddenly Dolph is friendly with Anita again.
 The American Vampire Council is referred to as if it’s a “been there, done that” event, we’re bored now.
 Wha’ happened??

 As for the story, within the first few pages, I kept checking the cover to be sure I was reading a Laurell K. Hamilton.
 It was a complete one-eighty on the Anita Blake stories we’ve been reading — yeah, I’m exaggerating the 180 a tiny bit.
 The previous story, Hit List, read more like Hamilton had been reading the complaints of some of her readers about too much sex and was working on reducing this.
 This one reads more like a police procedural with an emphasis on a smaller “circle of love”.

 This story is a combination of exploring and cleaning up Anita’s lovers and working with the cops.
 I do enjoy the extras that Hamilton usually throws in about changes in the law.
 The weird requirements AND the comments “Anita” makes about people passing laws who haven’t a clue about what it’s really like in the field.

 Anita makes a point that someone in the rogue group must be connected to Jean-Claude because her power is a bit stronger around them, but then Hamilton doesn’t tie this thread up.